4bit2rab/attendifai/README.md

 2. Activate the same virtual environment if not activated.

-3. Navigate to the backend folder:  cd frontend/manager-dashboard
+3. Navigate to the frontend folder:  cd frontend/manager-dashboard

 4. Install depencies:
     - npm install